BestTimesToVisit.com Logo

 transport

-Taxis are plentiful and affordable, but agree on the fare before you start your journey or insist on using the meter.
-For a more modern experience, use ride-sharing apps like Careem or Uber, which are widely used and offer fixed prices.
+Taxis are plentiful and relatively inexpensive, but agree on the fare *before* you start your journey or insist on using the meter.
+For a more modern experience, apps like Careem are very popular and offer fixed prices, making it hassle-free.

 food

-Don't leave Kuwait without trying Machboos, the national dish of spiced rice with meat or fish – it's a flavor explosion!
-For an authentic experience, head to a local eatery in the Sharq or Fahaheel areas, and don't be afraid to try the fresh seafood.
+Don't leave Kuwait without trying Machboos, their national dish of spiced rice and meat (chicken, lamb, or fish).
+For an authentic experience, head to a local restaurant in the Fahaheel area or try a food stall in the Mubarakiya Souk.

 safety